homes32/pebakery-docs/Commands/System/LoadAll.md

 ## Remarks

-This command can be used to rebuild the project tree when a plugin is added or modified and performs the same operation as pressing the **Refresh** button on the main window.
+This command can be used to rebuild the project tree when a script is added or modified and performs the same operation as pressing the **Refresh** button on the main window.

 ## Related